Gil-ADDA/CE-LAB/README.md

 Edge Impulse
 <br> <img src="https://www.edge-ai-vision.com/wp-content/uploads/2021/05/logo_edgeimpulse_may_2021.png" width="80" height="60">

+In this project, Edge Impulse was utilized in three key ways.
+Firstly, the platform was used to store, tag, and split the dataset for efficient management.
+Secondly, it was utilized for building, training, and testing the machine learning model using various available algorithms.
+Finally, the trained model was deployed on an iPhone 12, enabling the execution of the model locally on the device

 Google Sheets <br> <img src="https://www.gstatic.com/images/branding/product/1x/sheets_2020q4_32dp.png" width="60" height="60"> (Used for documenting the results of training and testing)

+In this project, Google Sheets was used to document the experimentation process on Edge Impulse.
+This included documenting all the tweaks made to the models, as well as testing various different models during the training phase.
+The results of these tests were also documented, along with the results of the testing phase.
+By using Google Sheets to track and document the experimentation process, it allowed for a more organized and efficient workflow, making it easier to keep track of the various experiments performed on Edge Impulse.

 ### The link to the original Sheet (Object detection and transfer learning)  https://docs.google.com/spreadsheets/d/1LEAihPLvVjIKXl6ZXBGP7pdwTo1F_FSEUE8_gQM_ccs/edit?usp=sharing
 ## Contact Details